 Roughly 68% of internet searchers don’t go past the initial search results page and roughly 85% of all Google searches lead to someone only clicking on the organic content – that the stuff that’s not compensated for.
 Obviously, that’s where your site should be if folks are going to look at it.
 So, how can you get your site therewith content?

 Let me take some time to stress that content is only one key to appearing high up in search engine rankings.
-You also have to have a stout search engine optimization (SEO) strategy, utilize some form of social media and constantly monitor what you’re doing.
+You also have to have a stout search engine optimization (SEO) strategy, utilize some form of social media, and constantly monitor what you’re doing.
 But content helps.
 A lot.
 And routine, relevant, custom made content helps push down those unwanted comments, rants, and positions that’ll keep you up at night.

 You are the one who did it and now it is time to own it up.
 What could I possibly be speaking about?
 Well, you (or one of your employees perhaps) went out there and began a Facebook page or a Twitter accounts or built your website, etc..
 Now, you need to take responsibility for what is occurring with these reports.

-We are aware that you don’t have a lot of time but surely there is somebody in your office which may help.
+We are aware that you don’t have a lot of time but surely there is somebody in your office who may help.
 Otherwise, hire a specialist.
 There are many free programs out there to simplify the procedure, such as Tweetdeck and Hootsuite to list a few.

 Sign up for Google Alerts and track your name and the name of your practice.
 You may too track your biggest competitor also.
 At least if you are tracking yourself online, you’ll be aware of something which may get out there in which you might have to react.